 I enjoy trying to foxtrot and railing against historically inaccurate fiction, although rarely at the same time

-I married my junior-high sweetheart, but only after making him wait 29 years (he says it was worth the wait, and I have to agree)
+I married my junior-high sweetheart, but only after making him wait 29 years (worth the wait)

 I get entirely too sentimental about weddings, TV shows about lost pets, and the wild bunnies living in my backyard